Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ```
 .\HealthcareDemo.ps1 -deploymentPrefix <deployment-prefix> -Operation BulkPatientAdmission
 ```
-A browser window will appear asking for credentials.
+A browser window appears asking for credentials.
 Log in using the credentials for the Chris\_CareLineManager account.
-The PowerShell window will show the progress of the upload.
-(If permissions have not been set correctly, this step will result in an error.
-See "Grant permissions in Azure Active Directory" in the deployment documentation for more information.
+The PowerShell window shows the progress of the upload.
+(If permissions are not set correctly, this step will result in an error.
+For more information see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.